project-illium/illium-documentation/docs/protocol/libp2p.md

 ## AutoRelay Configuration

-The autorelay uses the DHT content routing to discover a list of peers capable of acting as a relay.
+The auto-relay uses the DHT content routing to discover a list of peers capable of acting as a relay.
 When a node determines that it is publicly reachable it advertises itself as a potential relay in the DHT.

 The DHT key used for the advertisement is: